 A nationally ranked liberal arts college in Santa Barbara, Westmont College provides a rigorous academic program in a residential Christian community and seeks to cultivate thoughtful scholars, grateful servants, and faithful leaders for global engagement with the academy, church and world.
 Undergraduates on the wooded, ocean-view campus choose from more than 100 majors, programs and concentrations.
 With a low student-to-faculty ratio and small classes, students develop close relationships with outstanding faculty.
 U.S. News & World Report includes Westmont in the top 100 liberal arts colleges in the nation.

 In consideration for the position, strongest candidates will be those with at least one year of previous clinical experience.
 We also seek applicants with a personal affirmation of the Christian mission of the College, and ability/willingness to affirm personal agreement with the Westmont Statement of Faith.

 Westmont College does not discriminate on the basis of age, race, color, sex, national or ethnic origin, marital status, medical condition, genetic information, mental or physical disability in its employment practices, except where physical fitness is a valid occupational qualification.
 As allowed by federal and state law, Westmont chooses to exercise religious preference in all areas that it deems appropriate for its mission.

 Applicants should prepare the following: a CV and cover letter.
 On the cover letter, please briefly address your reason(s) for pursuing clinical training at a Christian liberal arts college.
 It is preferred that the application materials be sent electronically by email.

-Application due date is March 15, 2020, though we will consider applications beyond that deadline.
+Application due date is March 15, 2022, though we may consider applications beyond that deadline.
 Interviews will be held late March.
-Offers for placement will go out April 13.
+Offers for placement will go out on or before April 15.